lebotlan/ocaml-exenum/README.md

 # ocaml-exenum

-exenum is an **OCaml library** that helps building exhaustive or semi-exhaustive data sets, typically for intensive unit testing.
+exenum is an **[OCaml](http://ocaml.org/) library** that helps building exhaustive or semi-exhaustive data sets, typically for intensive unit testing.

+Inspired by [testing-feat](https://hackage.haskell.org/package/testing-feat) for Haskell.

 ## Install